-- 1. State and local government obligations, the interest on which is excludible from gross income under section 103(a), and - Stock in another mutual fund or other regulated investment company that distributed exempt-interest dividends during the tax year of the fund.
+- 1. State and local government obligations, the interest on which is excludible from gross income under section 103(a) and - 2.
+Stock in another mutual fund or other RIC that distributed exempt-interest dividends during the tax year of the fund.

-Line 24.
-Adjustments to Shareholders' Equity
+Line 24 - Adjustments to Shareholders' Equity